SpineEventEngine/logging/README.md

 }
 ```

-If your project does use gRPC, you need to add the following dependency instead:
+If your project does use gRPC, add the following dependency:

 ```kotlin
 dependencies {